 The Faculty R-Lab in the Fiske Kimball Arts Library is reserved for collaborative faculty research projects M – F, 9 a.m. – 6 p.m.
 It contains computers, scanning equipment, a MediaScape table, and monitors.
 Drop-in hours are noon – 1 p.m. daily, and it is reserved for the Arts Fellows from 1 – 3 p.m.
 Faculty R-Lab reservations are available 9 a.m. – noon and 3 p.m. – 6 p.m., M – F.

 Students may use the R-Lab 6 p.m. – closing on weekdays, and during all regular Library hours on weekends.
 Student R-Lab reservations are available during these hours.

-The Robertson Media Center and the Digital Media Lab offer consultation for digital projects and focuses on areas involving the convergence of media and technology.
-The RMC’s knowledgeable media professionals are available for consultation and project planning in such areas as digital imaging, audiovisual production and post-production, physical interactivity, 2D/3D animation, mobile technologies, as well as visualization and delivery of media content.
+The Robertson Media Center and the Digital Media Lab offer consultation for digital projects and focus on areas involving the convergence of media and technology.
+Knowledgeable media professionals are available for consultation and project planning in such areas as digital imaging, audiovisual production and post-production, physical interactivity, 2D/3D animation, mobile technologies, as well as visualization and delivery of media content.
 Contact the RMC or the DML at firstname.lastname@example.org.
 Equipment reservations are available.